oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-24-multiple-definition-in-involvements.md

           "date": "2023-08-23T10:00:00.000Z",
           "party": "vendor",
           "status": "in_progress",
-          "summary": "The vendor has released a mitigation and is working to fully resolve the issue."
+          "summary": "The vendor has released a mitigation and is working to fully← resolve the issue."
         }
       ]
     }